feathersjs-ecosystem/feathers-hooks/README.md

 ## Quick start

-`feathers-hooks` allows you to register composable middleware functions **before** or **after** a Feathers service method executes.
-This makes it easy to decouple things like authorization and pre- or post processing from your service logic.
+`feathers-hooks` allows to register composable middleware functions when a Feathers service method executes.
+This makes it easy to decouple things like authorization and pre- or post processing and error handling from your service logic.

 To install from [npm](https://www.npmjs.com/package/feathers-hooks), run: